-Why is einkorn flour so expensive and How Can I Save Money?
+Why is it so expensive and how can I save money?

 Another way to save money requires a little more upfront investment but in the long run, saves more money.
-Purchasing Einkorn berries is less expensive than the milled flour so by purchasing a good grain mill and Einkorn wheat berries, you can mill your flour at home.
+Purchasing wheat berries is less expensive than milled flour so by purchasing a good grain mill and Einkorn wheat berries, you can mill your flour at home.

-Freshly milled flour will also increase the nutrient value of your Einkorn wheat flour because milled flours oxidize and lose nutrients over time.
+Freshly milled flour will also increase the nutrient value of your flour because milled flours oxidize and lose nutrients over time.

-How Long Can Einkorn Berries or Einkorn Flour Keep in Storage?
+How Long Will Berries or Flour Keep in Storage?

-Where to Buy Einkorn Wheat Berries and Einkorn Flour
+Where to Buy Einkorn Wheat Berries and Flour

-The best way to add this ancient grain to your diet and to see if it works for you is to purchase bags of all-purpose or whole wheat Einkorn flour.
-I purchase Jovial Foods Einkorn products on Amazon and from Jovial Foods’ website depending on which has the better deal.
+To add this ancient grain to your diet and to see if it works for you purchase bags of all-purpose or whole wheat Einkorn flour.

-In fact, it was the Jovial Foods company founder, Carla Bartolucci, who brought Einkorn wheat back from the old ways to rediscovery on her journey to find a substitute for refined and modified wheat flour for her family.
+It was Jovial Foods company founder, Carla Bartolucci, who brought it back from the old ways to rediscovery on her journey to find a substitute for refined and modified wheat flour for her family.

-Now that you know all about Einkorn Wheat, what will you bake first?
+Now that you know all about it, what will you bake first?